jtremback/cross-chain-validation/CCV - Initialization.md

 We assume that babyChain denotes the baby blockchain the parent blockchain wants to validate.
 Similarly, parentChain denotes the parent blockchain which validates the baby blockchain, from the perspective of the baby blockchain.
+Finally, we assume that the parent blockchain eventually sends a validator set update to the baby blockchain.

 ### Light Client